wp-plugins/floating-admin-button/readme.txt

 * Press the hotkey as defined on the settings page (default key: CTRL-F8)

 == Changelog ==
+= v1.0.2 [07/09/2015] =
+* NEW: added a 'Back to Default Position' button (settings page)
+* CHANGE: position of the button has been constraint
+* CHANGE: several improvements

 = v1.0.1 [07/07/2015] =
 * BUG FIX: Some minor bug fixes